✨ News ✨

 Mental Health of Informal Caregivers for People with Dementia

-Informal caregivers (e.g., family) of people with dementia often face physical and mental struggles, and managing stress plays an important role in keeping the sustainability of caregiving.
+Informal caregivers (e.g., family) of people with dementia often face physical and mental struggles, and managing stress plays an important role in maintaining the sustainability of caregiving.
 For example, a common source of mental stress is enduring verbal agitation, such as swearing and yelling, made by people with dementia.
-In this paper (preprint), we identify design opportunities in supporting mental health of informal dementia caregivers who suffer from verbal agitation.
+In this paper (preprint), we identify design opportunities to support mental health of informal dementia caregivers who suffer from verbal agitation.
 This work will be presented at ACM CSCW 2024.

 Design Guidelines for the In-game Sexual Harassment Prevention System

 In online video games, sexual harassment against female gamers frequently occurs and becomes worse with various factors.
-This research project attempts to suggest design guidelines that both prevent harassment.
-A short paper on this project was published in HCI Korea 2018 Conference (extended abstract).
+This research project attempts to suggest design guidelines that prevent harassment.
+A short paper on this project was published at HCI Korea 2018 Conference (extended abstract).
 Download Preprint (Korean)

 Media-as-Place Storytelling